spiral/docs/grpc/streaming.md

 > You can split the streaming into multiple smaller jobs.

-Run server and then client to test the streaming.
+Run server and then the client to test the streaming.